-As we become spiritually-minded, we will begin to seriously consider our troubles, thinking about our ways, and acknowledge our need.
-Often what is needed is a return to walking in Father’s truth, walking according to His Word.
+As we become spiritually-minded, we will begin to seriously consider our troubles, thinking about our ways, and begin to acknowledge our need.
+Often what is needed to find Father’s peace and comfort, is a return to walking in Father’s truth, walking according to His Word.

 See what King David did:

 I thought on my ways, and turned my feet unto thy testimonies.
 I made haste, and delayed not to keep thy commandments.
 It is good for me that I have been afflicted; that I might learn thy statutes.
 (Psalms 119:59-60;71)

 David heeded the whispers of the Holy Spirit.
 David learned the benefit of his afflictions — he received Father’s comforting guidance, and he returned to the loving arms of the heavenly Father; he returned to following Yahuwah’s Word.

 When we find ourselves stuck in the well-trodden pathway of sufferings, troubles, and sorrows, we may ask ourselves, “Are these troubles and sorrows really good for me?”

 For our light affliction, which is but for a moment, works for us a far more exceeding and eternal weight of glory; while we look … at the things which are not seen….
 (2Corinthians 4:17-18).

 Surprising as it may seem, the apostle Paul tells us that our troubles, difficulties, and afflictions are very minor, in comparison to the good they are doing for us — that is, as long as our focus is on the unseen dealings of Yahuwah, who is working on our behalf, for our good.

 If however, we see our troubles as bad for us, and not as the hand of Yahuwah working in us for our good, then we miss out on the glory resulting from these valuable lessons.